clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

         - lvgl.pause:

 ```
-See [lvgl-cookbook-idlescreen]({{< ref "cookbook/lvgl#lvgl-cookbook-idlescreen" >}}) for an example which demonstrates how to implement screen saving with idle settings.
+See [Turn off screen when idle]({{< ref "cookbook/lvgl#lvgl-cookbook-idlescreen" >}}) for an example which demonstrates how to implement screen saving with idle settings.

 {{< anchor "lvgl_on_pause_trigger" >}}

 `on_pause`
 ************

-This [trigger]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered when LVGL is paused.
+This [Triggers]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered when LVGL is paused.
 This can be used to perform any desired actions when the screen is locked, such as turning off the display backlight.

 {{< anchor "lvgl_on_resume_trigger" >}}

 `on_resume`
 *************

-This [trigger]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered when LVGL is resumed.
+This [Triggers]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered when LVGL is resumed.
 This can be used to perform any desired actions when the screen is unlocked, such as turning on the display backlight.

 `on_boot`
 *************

-This [trigger]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered after LVGL has been setup.
+This [Triggers]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) is triggered after LVGL has been setup.
 It is also available on any widget, but the timing is the same.

 ## See Also